plackyhacker/Unhook-BitDefender/README.md

 ```

 # Notes
-I haven't tested the code with anything malicious yet to see if it bypasses Bit Defender.
-I will post my findings when I do.
+~~I haven't tested the code with anything malicious yet to see if it bypasses Bit Defender.
+I will post my findings when I do.~~

+I tested this against Bit Defender with a very basic `Virtualalloc`, `RtlMoveMemory`, `VirtualProtect`, `CreateThread` classic combo (with an encrypted payload).
+Bit Defender didn't detect anything malicious on disk (with scanning) but did kill the process when `CreateThread` was called.